Demystifying the Literature Review

 - why a literature review is important

-A literature review is similar to an annotated bibliography, but more formal, analytical, and narrative.
-They are often required in for theses and published papers to provide an overview of sources/authors you have researched to demonstrate how your research fits within a larger academic conversation.
+A literature review is like an annotated bibliography, but more formal, analytical, and narrative.
+Literature reviews provide an analysis of sources/authors to demonstrate how your research fits within a larger academic conversation.
+As a result, they are often required for theses and published papers.
 Depending on the discipline, a literature review might also be called a systematic review, argumentative review, meta-analysis, or a methodological review.

-NEW: Any student who participates in at least 3 library workshops during the fall 2021 semester will be eligible for a prize.
-Learn more about this program.
+Any student who attends at least 3 library workshops during the spring 2023 semester will be eligible to receive a Yale Library tote bag!
+Learn more about the Workshop Incentive Program.

 - Time Zone: